bids-standard/bids-validator/.github/CONTRIBUTING.md

 Instead of `short-desc`, use a few words to make the content of your branch easily identifiable.

-Once ready
+Once you have changes committed and ready for review you can run:

 ```console
 git push -u origin feat/short-desc
 ```

-GitHub will give you a link, such as
+GitHub will then give you a link such as:
 <https://github.com/bids-standard/bids-validator/compare/master...username:bids-validator:feat/short-desc?expand=1>.
 Follow that link to create a pull request.